aravindmedamoni/Smart-Bus-Pass/README.md

 # Smart-Bus-Pass
-Smart Bus pass App for the Smart City Hackathon.
+Smart Bus pass App for the Smart City Hackathon 2018.